-This comes from an interview with Gene Hansen, a long-time fox hunter with several Virginia hunts.
+This comes from an interview with Gene Hansen, a long-time fox hunter.
 He's a former member of the James River Hunt in Virginia and Red Oak Hounds in North Carolina.

 A "red" fox is one that you would traditionally find in Britain, and is not native to our shores.
 The fox native to America is gray in color, perhaps with a tint of red or burnt orange to it, but still gray overall and noticeably not as scarlet red as the fox we are used to seeing in books and paintings.

 The British red foxes have black tips on their tail and ears as well, and do not cross breed with the gray fox we have here.
 The red fox was imported here by the British, believing that our native gray fox was far too shrewd and the British bred hounds simply could not catch them in a chase!

 In fact, the red fox has flourished here because of the vast amount of cover (underbrush, etc., for hiding) over much larger acreage.
 The red foxes also like to burrow and create their dens underground, while the gray foxes create their dens above ground in the brush, and are even capable of climbing trees.